oscarpedrero/HideUiMod/README.md

-A client mod to hide the game ui.:
+A client mod to hide the game ui:

 ## Configuration